microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## Step 2 - Perform Composite Searches
-In cases where we want to narrow the scope of a query by specifying more than one search parameter, one way of doing this is with the logical AND (`&`) operator.
+In cases where you want to narrow the scope of a query by specifying more than one search parameter, one way of doing this is with the logical AND (`&`) operator.

 ```azurecli
 GET {{FHIRURL}}/Patient?_lastUpdated=gt2021-10-01&gender=female